 - adviser — Never advisor.
 Clark students have faculty advisers, peer advisers, resident advisers, and various advisers through the LEEP Student Success Network.

-- ALANA — An acronym that stands for African-, Latino/a-, Asian-, and Native-American.
+- ALANA — An acronym that stands for African-, Latinx-, Asian-/Desi-, and Native/Indigenous-American.
 Use hyphens when spelling it out.

 - alumna = female singular

 - alumnus = male singular

 - alumni = male plural OR mixed-gender group